lnc2131/InstantDashboard-ADK/README.md

 # InstantDashboard

-A multi-agent data analytics assistant that provides natural language interfaces to data insights.
+A multi-agent data analytics back end API that provides natural language interfaces to data insights.
+It is within the larger project called neuralWrite, which you can demo here: https://v0-reportwriter.vercel.app/.
+Or you can try out just the mock front-end for InstantDashboard here: https://instant-dashboard-adk-l9bz.vercel.app/

 ## Overview